 - You can look back on this exercise and find repetitive thoughts that you struggle with the most.
 By turning those criticisms into daily affirmations, you can make this exercise of empathy and self-love even more powerful.

 Everyone deals with ANTs from time to time, but when you notice that they’re overwhelming, or are interfering with your ability to move foward or be productive, you want to squish them once and for all.
 These three exercises can be done through daily journaling and customized so that they work best for you.
-The more you practice silencing your inner critic, the faster you can shut off your ANTs effectively and efficiently.
+The more you practice silencing your inner critic, the faster you can stop the ANTs effectively and efficiently.